RituRajSingh2/FrontendDevelopment/README.md

 # FrontendDevelopment
-Thisis my frontend development repo
+This is my frontend development repository